Mabel Dwight’s Coney Island Beach (1928)

 Victor Fleming’s Gone With the Wind (1939)

-Arriving at Twelve Oaks garden party, Gerald O’Hara is pleased to say, “Well, John Wilkes, it’s a grand day you’ll be havin’ for the barbecue.”
-It’s momentous because it is the beginning of Scarlett and Rhett Butler’s...
+Arriving at Twelve Oakes, Gerald O’Hara is pleased to say, “Well, John Wilkes, it’s a grand day you’ll be havin’ for the barbecue.”
+It’s momentous because it is the beginning of Scarlett and Rhett Butler’s relationship and the engagement party for...

 Reginald Marsh’s Beach Picnic (1939)